Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `uint WavePrefixCountBits( Bool bBit )`

-Returns the sum of all the specified Boolean variables (bBit) set to true across all active lanes with indices smaller than this lane’s.
+Returns the sum of all the specified Boolean variables (bBit) set to true across all active non-helper lanes with indices smaller than this lane’s.
 A postfix version is implemented by adding the current lane’s bit value.

+> The active non-helper lane with the lowest index will always receive a 0.

 This can be implemented more efficiently than a full WavePrefixSum() via the following pseudo code: